MOSES * EGYPT * SPAETH

 The best known accounts of this event as found in the Bible has been scrutinized linguistically, historically, mythologically, theologically, etc. Historical research does not provide immediate insight into mythological research, a discipline which, in turn, lacks thorough knowledge of the connection between ancient astronomy and cosmological ideas, - just as linguists do not normally have sufficiently thorough professional insight into archaeology, and archaeologists are not primarily researchers of religion.
 And in addition, both exact inter-disciplinary research and the professionally less one-sided investigations have often been met with suspicion and resistance.

-Despite this, a few researchers have been able to point out the original background of Moses across the limits of specific branches of learning.
+Despite the many problems a few researchers have been able to point out Moses' original background across the limits of specific branches of learning.
 Notable is a statement from the German international authority, Eduard Meyer (1835-1930), who, as one of the few within the science of history, has specialized in Egyptology.
-Already at that time and despite the fact that there were only a limited number of data available in this field of reseach, he was able to present a qualified treatise - in the "Sitzungsberichte der Königlich preussischen Akademie der Wissenschaft", in Berlin 1905 (Band 31, pp. 640-652) - which includes for instance this cohesive concept:
+Already at that time and despite the fact that there were only a limited number of data available in this field of reseach, he was able to present a qualified treatise - in the "Sitzungsberichte der Königlich preussischen Akademie der Wissenschaft", in Berlin 1905 (Band 31, pp. 640-652) - which includes this cohesive concept:

 "...
 Probably Moses was, originally, the son of the ruler's daughter - now presented as his foster mother - and he was probably presented as being of divine origin ...".